 Not spanish or even unusual, but an essential everyday tool nonetheless, is a pair of reliable secateurs.
 Up ‘til recently I relied on the WOLF brand, as I’d used their tools for the last 25 years and they served me well.
 However, when the blades on mine got so there was nothing left to sharpen with, it was rather annoying to discover they do not sell replacement parts.
 Particularly as this pair, while over 15 years old, were still in perfect condition otherwise.
 So I did some research, for brands that do supply spares, and came across FELCO range, plumping for their No2 model.
 What a difference!
 The blades on these are not only razor-sharp by comparison, but made from an infinitely better material.
 But what has impressed me more has been their after-sales service.
 You wouldn’t expect to have any need for this when buying new, however unwittingly I made the big mistake of purchasing through Amazon.
 Who it seems have quite a reputation for selling counterfeit copies of many products.
 I had no idea of this at the time, just that they didn’t feel right, and as this was more of a niggle than an obvious fault, sent an email to the company.
 The following day a representative phoned me at 9am from Switzerland.
 Two days later, when the spanish importer failed to contact me (not surprising) a replacement pair were despatched from Switzerland, free of charge.
 Even Amazon don’t respond that promptly or with such little hassle.
 Am one very satisfied customer.

 The other most regularly used items are saws and loppers.
-These three in particular are in daily use throughout the year, for weed removal.
-Originally I started with a petrol brush-cutter and chainsaw, but hated them both so much I evolved to these instead.
+These three featured are in daily use, throughout the year, for weed removal.
+Originally I started off with a petrol brush-cutter and chainsaw, but hated them so much evolved to these instead.
 A lot more work in terms of time, but without any of the stress/ pollution/ or cost.
-Plus I can see what I am doing, which means a lot more self-seeded trees gets a chance to grow, and they for some reason seem to be impervious to the wild deer and boar, whereas the trees I grow from seed get eaten straight away.
-The saws are incredibly cheap (typically 5 euros) and can be re-sharpened endlessly very simply with a file.
+Plus I can now see exactly what I am doing, which means a lot more self-seeded trees gets a chance to grow, and they for some reason seem to be impervious to the wild deer and boar, whereas the trees I grow from seed get eaten straight away.
+The saws shown are both incredibly cheap (typically 5 euros), the loppers more (about 30 euros) but you can replace just the blades later.
+I sharpen them all after each use, which takes only a few minutes, and for this use a very cheap but brilliant flat chainsaw file (3 euros).
+This is really easy, but if you can’t work out how send me a message and I will try to explain.

-Here is the answer to chainsaws.
-Three foot long, and once sharpened, and with enough stamina, a single person can cut through a foot diameter of living wood without effort.
-To cut that tree into pieces a handle can be fixed on the other end for two people.
+This monster is the answer to a chainsaw.
+Three foot long, kept sharpened, and with enough stamina, a single person can cut through a foot diameter of living wood without effort.
+For the less able a handle can be fixed onto the other end for two people to share the effort.

 Tools were the first thing that attracted us to consider Portugal, or rather the ironmonger shops (oddly enough called drogarias), which we discovered on an exploratory trip over the nearby border when living in Galicia.
 We had gone to see if the small town there (Ponte da Barca), only 5 km away, would serve us better than the 120 km round-trip we and everyone else had been making to the nearest spanish town (Orense).
 I can’t imagine why we hadn’t thought of going there before, apart from an initial impression the people there were rather fierce/ wild.
 We’d see them in the local bar/ marketdays/ and at fiestas.
 The men especially, who looked literally like Mexican bandits.
 Very small, plump, sporting huge bushy black Zapata moustaches, bad teeth, and dressed in very nasty suits circa demob.
 Just like gangsters.
 The only thing missing was a couple of bullet belts and a sombrero.
 They also liked to drink, starting early (in the morning) and continuing until they dropped.
 Actually that area of Portugal (the NW) could be Mexico, especially in the summer when it gets so hot everything turns to dust.
 It’s also a very poor region.
 The buildings and roads have been crumbling away for centuries from lack of government investment, the transport system is virtually non-existent, there are no large shops, so you really are stepping into another era.
 Yet despite all that the people there are a lot friendlier and far more interesting than back in Spain.
 What we noticed first were the bars, which not only serve a much better espresso (and at half the price), but have cakes as well.
 Even now, seventeen years later, apart from in one bar in Sevilla, we haven’t had a single decent pastry in Spain.
 Even more amazing though are the veg/ produce markets.
 In Pont da Barca, in the old town square, it is packed out with individual producers who’ve all brought a couple of baskets of their current surplus.
 All freshly picked that morning (the Portuguese get up very early and work almost twice as long/ hard as the spanish), a vast range all-year-round, and their baked goods just blow you away (spanish bread anywhere is totally inedible).
 Though, as I said, it was their ironmonger shops which finally convinced us, that we’d be a lot better off living there.
 Each is family owned, unique in what it sells (no chains of diy outlets here), and a veritable Aladdin’s cave.
 Not only stocking everything you’d ever need (for the garden or home), but many oddities we still haven’t a clue what they are for.
 Northern Spain has these too, even where we were living in the mountains, and I still regret not having bought more of the wonderful (and cheap) wooden plates they use there for eating the prized boiled octopus (pulpo).
 But for choice and value Portugal wins hands down.
 Much of it handmade locally and with impressive craftsmanship/ ingenuity.
 Like the galvanised bucket which has a watering-can rose fitted underneath and hangs from a tree serving as a shower.
 Watering cans made-to-measure.
 Irrigation pipes fashioned from bamboo, spliced with copper fittings.
 Pot-bellied cast-iron wood-stoves.
 And our all-time favourite, the carro, which is their version of the wheelbarrow, but with two wheels and a lot more versatile.
 Talking of which reminds me of yet another major influence on me, my nan and granddad (Rooksby), whose frugalist life set such a profound example.
 Granddad had a job but he never bought stuff new (except their one and only house).
 He visited auctions and made what he needed.
 And of course had several carros, for carrying stuff to and from the allotments.
 The Portuguese version though is the ultimate in design and function: made from steel, and can be pulled/ pushed/ or even towed – either by bicycle or as is more common, behind one of the thousands of ancient eastern bloc two-stroke motorcycles/ tricycles that somehow still manage to live on, perfuming the air with that unique smell of burnt engine oil and audible several kilometres away.
 Further east in Portugal, still on the border, is the spa town of Chaves, and there is the Fortnum & Mason of hardware shops, one dedicated solely to the art of wine-making and distilling the wonderful local brandy (aguardiente).
 Why can’t the rest of the world (especially anyone involved in promoting ecology) see this is the way to go?
 That we should boycott those soulless hangars full of useless chinese crap, and support the return of these (not just whole-food or bike coops).
 Establishments staffed by people who are dedicated to the art of self-sufficiency and able to help you find what you really need.
 Situated local, in the high street, within walking distance, for when you’ve forgotten something yet again.
 Willing to repair rather than make you buy new.
 And sell exactly the number of nails/ nuts/ bolts/ screws/ washers, instead of blister packs or boxes.
 This is the true sense of a community.
 Not having drive out to a factory unit for everything.